vikash-india/UnixNotes2Myself/src/commands/awk/002_gawk_cheatsheet.md

 {printf(...)}               Prints using a user-supplied format.
 BEGIN{...}                  Executes whatever is inside the braces before reading the first input line.
-END{...}                    Executes whatever is inside the braces after awk is finished reading the input file. array[countr]               An array with the counting variable countr.
+END{...}                    Executes whatever is inside the braces after awk is finished reading the input file. array[counter]              An array with the counting variable counter.
 Note this didn’t have to be predefined!
-/string/                    Matches the current input line for string.
+/string/                    Matches the current input line for pattern 'string'.
-~/string/                   Matches current input line for string by itself or as a substring.
+~/string/                   Matches current input line for pattern 'string' by itself or as a substring.
-!~ /string/                 Matches current input line for anything not containing string
+!~ /string/                 Matches current input line for anything not containing the pattern 'string'.
 ```

 ### Control Flow Statements
 ```
 Command                     Description
 ------------------------------------------------------------------------------------------------------------------------
-{statements}                                            Execute all the statements grouped in the brackets. if (expression) statement                               If expression is true, execute statement. if (expression) statement1 else statement2              If expression is true, execute statement1; otherwise, execute
+{statements}                                            Execute all the statements grouped in the braces. if (expression) statement                               If expression is true, execute statement. if (expression) statement1 else statement2              If expression is true, execute statement1; otherwise, execute
                                                         statement2.